Pages

 Many years ago, when the Church of England (C of E) made the decision to allow women clergy, there was an article in a satirical magazine which, having noted that many people left the C of E, as a result, it reported that God had also left.
 On asking the Archbishop of Canterbury for a comment on this latest news, he answered “it’s a bit of a blow, but we’ll manage”.

-Many believed that the C of E (and the many other churches that followed suit) had opened the Pandora's box.
+Many believed that the C of E (and the many other churches that followed suit) had opened Pandora's box.
 Even so, it is hard to believe that only a few decades later, they would have gay and lesbian priests and bishops and the growing madness of acceptance of gender ideology to contend with.

 As to the effects in the pews I know very little; only a recent observation at an Episcopalian church in a remote corner of Kalinga Province in the Northern Philippines.
 During the American occupation missionaries penetrated the region and some towns became Catholic, others Episcopalian and one Sunday I was stranded in the latter.
 Whilst I could not participate in their service, as a Catholic, I decided to visit the church for my own morning prayers and stayed as an observer.